 As well as having fun, children can build their confidence in diabetes management and by sharing tips and coping mechanisms.

 Past feedback has been overwhelmingly positive, with children enjoying making new friends and having fun, while feeling relaxed and in safe hands.
-Camps also give children the chance to enhance their relationship with the PMH diabetes team.
+Camps also give children the chance to enhance their relationship with the PCH diabetes team.

 Locations: Camps sites include Woodman Point in South Fremantle, Point Walter in Bicton and Ern Halliday in Hillarys.
 All sites are owned and run by the Department of Sport and Recreation.